Pouja/configuring-esm/docs/blog.md

 If it is not possible to set the property `sideEffects` then you should prevent any re-exporting files or values.
 That means no barrel files.
 That also means no god files.
-God files is what I refer to values that import everything from everywhere are a single entry point.
+God files is what I refer to values that import everything from everywhere as a single entry point.
 If you define all your AWS Lambda handlers in one file, that is a god file.
 If you define all the routes with all the components of your frontend page and do not chunk them, that is a god file.

-You can play with this in [my example project](https://github.com/Pouja/configuring-esm/blob/main/barrel-file).
+You can play with barrel files in [my example project](https://github.com/Pouja/configuring-esm/blob/main/barrel-file).
 1. Clone the repository
 2. `cd barrel-file`
 3. `npm install`